rosyberti/website/advanced-python/pandas-dataframes.md

 ```

-You can also get the DataFrame's actual values relative to this conditional selection command by typing `df[df['C'] &lt; 1]`, which outputs just the first row of the DataFrame (since this is the only row where the statement is true for column `C`:
+You can also get the DataFrame's actual values relative to this conditional selection command by typing `df[df['C'] < 1]`, which outputs just the first row of the DataFrame (since this is the only row where the statement is true for column `C`:

 ![Pandas DataFrame Conditional Selection DataFrame]({{ site.baseurl }}/images/advanced-python/pandas-dataframe/pandas-dataframe-conditional-selection-dataframe.png)